ipums/ipumspy/docs/source/extracts.rst

     'started'

-While IPUMS retains all of a user's extract definitions, after a certain period, the extract data and syntax files are purged from the IPUMS cache.
-Importantly, if an extract's data and syntax files have been purged, the extract is still considered to have been completed, and :meth:`.extract_status()` will return "completed."
+While IPUMS retains all of a user's extract definitions, after a certain period, the extract data and syntax files are purged from the IPUMS cache - these extracts are said to be "expired".
+Importantly, if an extract's data and syntax files have been removed, the extract is still considered to have been completed, and :meth:`.extract_status()` will return "completed."

 .. code:: python

-    # extract number 1 has been purged
+    # extract number 1 has expired
     ipums.extract_status(collection="usa", extract="1")

 returns: